kunji01/mule-email-adapter-handler/README.md

 --Make it yours<br/>
-Checkout or download this repository to your Anypoint studio, open flows to make changes.
+Clone or download this repository and repository mule-email-adapter to your Anypoint studio, open flows to make changes.
 If you need to change adapters, checkout project mule-email-adapter to your
 Anypoint.
 After your changes, export the adapter as a zip without project files, then re-name it to be .jar copy and drop to a user project and to project mule-email-adapter-handler, select the .jar to "add to build path".</br>